Heavy metal music: Recent styles: mid- to late 2000s, 2010s and 2020s

-The term "retro-metal" has been used to describe bands such as Texas-based The Sword, California's High on Fire, Sweden's Witchcraft and Australia's Wolfmother.
+The term "retro-metal" has been used to describe bands such as Texas-based the Sword, California's High on Fire, Sweden's Witchcraft and Australia's Wolfmother.
 The Sword's Age of Winters (2006) drew heavily on the work of Black Sabbath and Pentagram, Witchcraft added elements of folk rock and psychedelic rock, and Wolfmother's self-titled 2005 debut album had "Deep Purple-ish organs" and "Jimmy Page-worthy chordal riffing".
 Mastodon, which plays a progressive/sludge style of metal, has inspired claims of a metal revival in the United States, dubbed by some critics the "New Wave of American Heavy Metal".

 By the early 2010s, metalcore was evolving to more frequently incorporate synthesizers and elements from genres beyond rock and metal.
-The album Reckless & Relentless by British band Asking Alexandria, which sold 31,000 copies in its first week, and The Devil Wears Prada's 2011 album Dead Throne, which sold 32,400 in its first week, reached No. 9 and No. 10, respectively, on the Billboard 200 chart.
+The album Reckless & Relentless by British band Asking Alexandria, which sold 31,000 copies in its first week, and the Devil Wears Prada's 2011 album Dead Throne, which sold 32,400 in its first week, reached No. 9 and No. 10, respectively, on the Billboard 200 chart.
 In 2013, British band Bring Me the Horizon released their fourth studio album, Sempiternal, to critical acclaim.
 The album debuted at No. 3 on the U.K. Album Chart and at No. 1 in Australia.
 The album sold 27,522 copies in the U.S. and charted at No. 11 on the Billboard Chart, making it their highest-charting release in America until their follow-up album, That's the Spirit, which debuted at No. 2 in 2015.

 Also in the 2010s, a metal style called "djent" developed as a spinoff of standard progressive metal.
 Djent music uses rhythmic and technical complexity, heavily distorted, palm-muted guitar chords, syncopated riffs and polyrhythms alongside virtuoso soloing.
 Another typical characteristic is the use of extended range seven-, eight- and nine-string guitars.
-Djent bands include Periphery, Tesseract and Textures.

 Fusion of nu metal with electropop by singer-songwriters Poppy, Grimes and Rina Sawayama saw a popular and critical revival of the former genre in the late 2010s and 2020s, particular on their respective albums I Disagree, Miss Anthropocene and Sawayama.

+Global reach

+Metal has been recognized as a global music genre, being listened to and performed around the world.
+Laina Dawes explored the multidimensional components of racism in her book What Are You Doing Here?, including the perspectives of black women musicians and fans, in the heavy metal scene in North America and the United Kingdom.
+She also grounded her doctoral thesis "'Freedom Ain't Free': Race and Representation(s) in Extreme Heavy Metal" on her own experiences, laying out some of the nuances of a community that can be both a site of exclusionism and at the same time also a place for greater freedom of expression compared to mainstream genres.
+The band Alien Weaponry from the Māori people of New Zealand promotes heavy metal music as one way of combating racism.